-- 4. Check the Autoconnect checkbox. - 5.
-Type a user name and password in the User ID and Password fields, or leave these fields blank.
+- Check the Autoconnect checkbox. - 5.
+Type a user name and password in the User ID and Password fields.

-If you're running the client on a Windows machine and you want to connect to a NerveCenter server using the same user name and password you used to log in to Windows, you can leave these fields blank.
-Otherwise, you must enter a user name and password.
+You must enter a user name and password.
 The user whose name you enter here must be a member of the NerveCenter Users or NerveCenter Admins group (Windows) or the neusers or neadmins group (UNIX).